zakwilson/hubzilla-core/.homeinstall/README.md

 ## Optional - Switch verification of email on/off

-Do this just befor you register the user.
+Do this just befor you register the user and you have no working PHP mail().

 In Admin settings of hubzilla or via terminal